 Melt butter in a large saucepan on the stove over medium heat.
 (Alternatively, melt butter in a large microwave-safe bowl or measuring cup in 30-second intervals on high power.)

-Remove from heat, add cocoa powder and stir with a wooden spoon until smooth.
+Remove from heat, add cocoa powder and whisk until smooth.
 Stir in sugar, salt, eggs and vanilla extract.
+Whisk vigorously (this ensures a crackly brownie top).
 Add flour and stir until well combined.

 Set aside a 1/2 cup of the chopped chocolate and stir the rest into the brownie batter.